By TOBY STERLING

 AP Business Writer

-AMSTERDAM (AP) - Shares in ASML Holding NV surged Tuesday on news that Intel Corp intends to take a 15 percent stake in the company for around $3.07 billion, and will also help fund its research into new technologies.
-ASML said other large customers may also take equity stakes.
+AMSTERDAM (AP) - ASML Holding NV, the world's largest supplier of equipment to computer chip manufacturers, said Monday that Intel Corp. intends to take a 15 percent stake in the company for around $3.07 billion and also help fund research into new technologies.
+Other large ASML customers may also take equity stakes.

-ASML, the world's largest supplier of equipment to computer chip makers, said after the close of trading in New York Monday that it may issue up to €4.19 billion ($5.15 billion) worth of shares, or a 25 percent stake, to Intel and others.
+In an emailed statement Monday, ASML said it may ultimately issue up to €4.19 billion ($5.15 billion) worth of shares, or a 25 percent stake.
 However, under the deal's complicated structure, current shareholders would not be diluted, as ASML would distribute the proceeds to existing shareholders, and then carry out a reverse share split.

 "We welcome Intel as the first customer to agree to contribute to these investments, the results of which will be available to every semiconductor manufacturer with no restrictions," said Eric Meurice, Chief Executive Officer of ASML.

 "We hope to be able to announce additional investments by our other customers in the coming weeks."

 Intel's chief operating officer Brian Krzanich said that lithography techniques - developed along with competitors such as Japan's Nikon Inc and Canon Corp. - are "direct enablers of Moore's Law," which says that computing power per semiconductor chip doubles about every 18 months.

 "The faster we do this (move to the next generation of technology), the sooner we can gain the benefit of productivity improvements, which creates tremendous value for customers and shareholders," he said in a statement.

 Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.